Poison Ivy Treatment

 Home Remedies to Try

-According to Intelihealth.com, a site sponsored by Aetna and reviewed by doctors at Harvard Medical School, you can find some things in the kitchen and the medicine cabinet that might help with poison ivy treatment:
+You can also find some things in the kitchen and the medicine cabinet that might help with poison ivy treatment:

 • A cloth soaked in cool milk makes a soothing compress.
 It has to be whole milk, though, not skim, because it's the fat that helps.